Politics, Industry Backlash, Stall White House Ban On Flavored Vaping Products

 "We were very optimistic, encouraged when the president announced he wanted to clear the markets of all flavored e-cigarettes," Billings says, noting that these attractive flavors "play such an important role in addicting millions of kids to these products."

-However, Billings' optimism started to fade in the following weeks after the policy did not appear as promised.
+However, Billings' optimism started to fade in the following weeks when the policy did not appear as promised.
 "It stretched into months," Billings says.

 The FDA sent its proposal to the Office of Management and Budget for review.
 It cleared that process on Nov.
 4. "And then everything stopped on Nov.
 5," Billings says.